How to Re-Train Your Legs

 As we age, it’s important to build our leg muscles to ensure stability.
 The older we get, the higher the chance of strength losses in our lower extremities.
 Training our legs now will help us as we grow older and avoid broken bones in the future.

 Moreover, when we build our leg muscles, we can increase our resting metabolic rate.
 When our metabolism is slow, our body has a hard time turning food into energy, which can lead to weight gain and circulation problems.
-If you train your legs now, you won’t have to worry about falling or muscle loss when you reach your golden years.
+If you learn how to re-train your legs now, you won’t have to worry about falling or muscle loss when you reach your golden years.

 Leg Training Exercises